Esri/arcgis-gitops/aws/arcgis-site-core/README.md

 To enable the template's workflows, copy the .yml files from the template's `workflows` directory to `/.github/workflows` directory in the `main` branch, commit the changes, and push the branch to GitHub.

-> To prevent accidental destruction of the resources, don't enable site-core-aws-destroy and site-k8s-cluster-aws-destroy workflows until it is necessary.
+> To prevent accidental destruction of the resources, don't enable *-destroy workflows until it is necessary.

-> Refer to READMEs of the Terraform modules and Packer templates for descriptions of the configuration properties.
+> Refer to READMEs of the Terraform modules for descriptions of specific configuration properties.

 ![Platform Dependencies](images/platform-dependencies.png "Platform Dependencies")